List of albums which have spent the most weeks on the UK Albums Chart

 The following is a list of all albums that have spent at least 150 weeks on the UK Albums Chart as published by the Official Charts Company (OCC).
 The chart comprises a top 100 from August 1981 to 1988 and since 1994, a top 75 before this (and from 1988 to 1994) from 1978 and various lengths before this from July 1956.
 Re-releases – such as remasters, re-issues, deluxe versions or anniversary editions – are treated together unless the re-released version differs significantly from the original (for example, it has been re-recorded or remixed).
 This list does not include compilation albums by various artists, which have been excluded from the UK Albums Chart since 1989.
 Soundtracks are still included if they are an original cast performance or if all tracks are performed by the same artist.

-The top three are all compilation albums, headed by Queen's Greatest Hits which has spent 1496 weeks in the top 100, ABBA Gold: Greatest Hits, with 1232 weeks on the chart, followed by Legend by Bob Marley and the Wailers with 1210 weeks.
-The most weeks for a studio album is 1122 for Rumours by Fleetwood Mac which charted every year from its release in 1977 until 1989 and in fifteen different years since then.
+The top three are all compilation albums, headed by ABBA Gold: Greatest Hits with 1272 weeks, followed by Legend by Bob Marley and the Wailers with 1257 weeks and Queen's Greatest Hits which has spent 1225 weeks in the top 100.
+The most weeks for a studio album is 1168 for Rumours by Fleetwood Mac which charted every year from its release in 1977 until 1989 and in fifteen different years since then.